TheoreticalEcology/machinelearning/docs/09-GAN.md

 ### Autoencoder - MNIST Convolutional Neural Networks

-We can also use convolutional neural networks instead or on the side of deep neural networks.
-Moreover, there is an inverse convolutional layer (layer_conv_2d_transpose; "deconvolution"):
+We can also use convolutional neural networks instead or on the side of deep neural networks:
 Prepare data: